bkranendonk/OpenStack-Docs/_posts/loadbalancers/2025-01-30-create-certbot-ssl-loadbalancer.md

 ---
 layout: page
 tags: [Loadbalancers]
-page_title: Add LetsEncrypt to your SSL loadbalancer
+page_title: Add Let's Encrypt to your SSL loadbalancer
 ---

 This tutorial guides you through the process of adding an automated certificate renewal for